YahuiSun/yahuisun.github.io/README.md

 # Yahui Note

+The google search history of this website is at https://search.google.com/search-console/performance/search-analytics?resource_id=https%3A%2F%2Fyahuisun.com%2F&breakdown=country

 After changing the domin, you need to change "url                      :" in _config.yml

 Change website title, go to "title                    : "Yahui Sun 孙亚辉"" in _config.yml